-Prerequisites: SOC 301, 302 or permission of instructor and department variable course units

-A small group of students work closely with a faculty member on his/her ongoing research.
+(occasionally) Prerequisites: SOC 301, 302 or permission of instructor and department A small group of students work closely with a faculty member on his/her ongoing research.
 Students will learn to use the data collection and analysis methods used for the project and be offered opportunities to present the findings on campus or at a regional professional meeting.